Governors Island Tolerance Monument-Vital National Symbol

 (Rocío Alejandra, student, City College of San Francisco)

-CLICK here for the web site TOLERANCE PARK HISTORIC NEW AMSTERDAM.
+CLICK here for the web site TOLERANCE WALK

-Click here for 34 SLIDES with concise captions for easy understanding
+CLICK here for 34 SLIDES with concise captions for easy HISTORICAL UNDERSTANDING

-Click here for DETAILED HISTORICAL OVERVIEW on the site Tolerance Park
+CLICK here for HISTORICAL OVERVIEW on the site TOLERANCE PARK

 "Most of our opinions are based on a dearth of knowledge and lack of understanding."